cconkrig/EMQX-Auth-Worker/README.md

 # EMQX Auth Worker (Cloudflare)

-This Cloudflare Worker provides HTTP endpoints for EMQX authentication and ACL checks, backed by Cloudflare KV (free tier compatible).
+This Cloudflare Worker provides HTTP endpoints for EMQX authentication and ACL checks, backed by Cloudflare KV (free tier compatible), and a secure Svelte-based admin UI for user/ACL management.

 ## Features
 - `/auth` endpoint: Verifies username/password using bcrypt hash from KV
 - `/acl` endpoint: Checks if a user is allowed to publish/subscribe to a topic
+- **Admin UI at `/admin`**: Svelte SPA for login, user/ACL management, and audit logging
 - CORS enabled
 - Logging via `console.log` (viewable in Cloudflare dashboard)
 - Minimal KV reads (1 per request)